Orthodox Church of Ukraine: Enthronement of the Primate and first meeting of the Synod

 It was planned that Epiphanius would be enthroned on 3 February 2019, which is also the date of his 40th birthday.
 Thereafter, the first synod of the OCU was to take place.
 The monasteries of Mount Athos refused to send a delegation for the enthronement ceremony "not because the Fathers do not recognise its legitimacy or canonicity, but because they have chosen to stick with what has become official practice and accept invitations only to the enthronement of their ecclesiastical head, the Ecumenical Patriarch."
 Two abbots of Mount Athos were planned to come at the enthronement but were to be part of the delegation of the Ecumenical Patriarchate.
 On 1 February, once in Kyiv, Archimandrite Ephrem, one of the two Athonite abbots, was hospitalised in consequence of a heart attack.
 On 2 February, Archimandrite Ephrem was visited by Metropolitan Epiphanius.

 As planned, Epiphanius was enthroned in St. Sophia's Cathedral on 3 February 2019.
 Filaret was not present due to health conditions, so he sent his written congratulations to the primate Epiphanius, Filaret's congratulations were written by him and read at the end of the liturgy.
 Archimandrite Ephrem, who had been hospitalised on 1 February 2019, was not present at the ceremony of enthronement, but a hieromonk of Ephrem's monastery was present during the ceremony of enthronement.
 A monk from a skete of the Koutloumousiou Monastery was also present during the ceremony of enthronement.

 The first meeting of the Holy Synod of the OCU was held on 5 February 2019.

 Initial public statements by the Primate

 In an interview published on 13 February 2019, Epiphanius said what were the main task the OCU had to fulfill:

-On 16 February 2019, the primate of the OCU, Epiphanius, said the OCU would implement reforms "normally and gradually" He gave the example of switching to the Orthodox new calendar.
+On 16 February 2019, the primate of the OCU, Epiphanius, said the OCU would implement reforms "normally and gradually".
+He gave the example of switching to the Orthodox new calendar.
 Before that, on 16 December 2018, he had also talked about switching to the Orthodox new calendar.

 In an interview published on 1 March 2019, Epiphanius told the BBC:

-In the same interview, when asked if he would allow LGBT to take communion, Epiphanius declared:
+In the same interview, when asked if he would allow LGBT people to take communion, Epiphanius declared: